 - The state, local, or foreign income tax imposed on your income is the tax shown on the income tax return you filed with that state, local jurisdiction in another state, or country.
 It is not the amount that was withheld from your wages.

 - An IA 130 form must be figured separately for each state, local jurisdiction in another state, or foreign country.
 Separate IA 130s are not required for foreign taxes paid by mutual funds or other regulated investment companies.

 - The combined total of all credits cannot exceed the Iowa tax liability.

-- This credit cannot be claimed for taxes paid on S corporation income passed through to the taxpayer if that income is apportioned through a claim to the S Corporation Apportionment Tax Credit on line 52.
+- This credit cannot be claimed for taxes paid on S corporation income passed through to the taxpayer if that income is apportioned through a claim for the S Corporation Apportionment Tax Credit as calculated on the form IA 134.

-In order to receive the credit, a complete copy of your income tax return(s) filed with the other state(s) must be submitted with your Iowa return, along with a copy of the IA 130.
+In order to receive the credit, a complete copy of your income tax return(s) filed with each state, local jurisdiction, or foreign country must be submitted with your Iowa return, along with a copy of the IA 130.
 If you are claiming the credit for taxes paid to a foreign country, include a copy of federal form 1116, Foreign Tax Credit if it is required with your federal return.

 Special Instructions for Alternative Minimum Tax or Lump-sum Distribution Tax

 If you were assessed an alternative minimum tax or a special tax on a lump-sum distribution by another state or items similarly taxed on your Iowa return, you must separately compute an out-of-state credit for each of these items.
 Do not include alternative minimum tax or a special lump-sum tax when computing the regular tax credit.